DavidGoodwin/policyd-dnsbl-spf-geoip/README.md

  * http://bazaar.launchpad.net/~kitterman/postfix-policyd-spf-perl/trunk/files  (basic structure, SPF checks)
  * and https://github.com/palepurple/policyd-weight (black lists, geoip checks)

 ## License

 GPL v2

 ## What it does

  * Check SMTP envelope headers for SPF confirmity.
  * Check DNS Blacklists for the Client IP address (i.e. the IP sending mail to us)
  * Perform GeoIP scoring (client ip addr)

-It doesn't (yet) do anything with the helo, unlike policyd-weight, as this seems to trigger too many false positives.
+It doesn't (yet) do much with the helo (unless this is involved with the SPF check).
+Policyd-weight had helo checks, but these prooved to be problematic from a support point of view (false positives).

+ 0. Ignore localhost or whitelisted entities.
+ 1. Check SPF stuff
- 1. It has a list of DNS Blacklists each with varying score/weightings
+ 1. Perform DNS Blacklists checks on the client IP - each has varying score/weightings.
+Reject if total_score > threshold
- 2. We undertake checks against the Blacklists
  3. Perform a GeoIP check, if e.g. it's from Nigeria, then perhaps we score it slightly higher than if it's from GB.
  4. If the total score is > a threshold, again, reject it.